 70 years after its foundation, the International Political Science Association (IPSA) will celebrate its anniversary at its founding location in Paris, in collaboration with the French Political Science Association.
-The event will bring together IPSA presidents, past and current Executive Committee members, national associations, Research Committees, scholars and students.As part of the 70th Anniversary celebration, an academic conference will be held at Sorbonne University's Louis Liard Hall.
+The event will bring together IPSA presidents, past and current Executive Committee members, national associations, Research Committees, scholars and students.

 Foundation of IPSA

 IPSA was founded in September 1949, when representatives from sixteen countries gathered at UNESCO House in Paris.
 That inaugural meeting was led by delegations from the national associations of IPSA’s four founding countries: the United States, Canada, India, and France.
-In late 1949, the first Executive Committee and Executive Secretary begun to put into place the structures that would enable IPSA to take up the challenge laid out in its constitution: "[promoting] the advancement of political science throughout the world.
+In late 1949, the first Executive Committee and Executive Secretary begun to put into place the structures that would enable IPSA to take up the challenge laid out in its constitution: "[promoting] the advancement of political science throughout the world."

-IPSA letterhead used in the 1980's.
+IPSA Letterhead used in the 1980's

-Since its first World Congress of Political Science in Zürich in 1950, IPSA has organized 25 successful World Congresses and numerous conferences across the world and more than 25.000 people attended these international events.
+Since its first World Congress of Political Science in Zürich in 1950, IPSA has organized 25 successful World Congresses and numerous conferences across the world and more than 25,000 people attended these international events.

-7th IPSA World Congress (Brussels, 1967)
+7th IPSA World Congress - Brussels, 1967

-11th IPSA World Congress (Moscow, 1979)
+11th IPSA World Congress - Moscow, 1979

-20th IPSA World Congress (Fukoka, 2006)
+20th IPSA World Congress - Fukuoka, 2006

-IPSA celebrated the 10th anniversary of the establishment of its permanent Secretariat in Montreal (2016).
+IPSA Celebrated the 10th Anniversary of the Establishment of its Permanent Secretariat in Montréal - 2016

 We are proud that IPSA has successfully accomplished its mission of creating a global, inclusive political science community, which today counts 58 national associations, over 90 institutional members, and more than 3,000 individual members.